JetBrains/teamcity-documentation/topics/set-up-notifications.md

 ### Slack Notifier

-Configuring Slack notifications is a bit trickier than the previous types, as it requires creating a dedicated app on the Slack side and a connection to this app in TeamCity.
+To set up Slack notifications, you need to create a dedicated app on the Slack side and connect TeamCity to this app.
 We suggest that you read [this guide](configuring-connections.md#Slack) for the detailed instruction.

 When configured, you will need to authenticate in Slack in __Your Profile | Notification Rules__ and specify the [rules](#Subscribe+to+Notifications) themselves.
 Then, you will be receiving build status notifications directly to private messages in Slack.